kimjoar/writings/understanding-backbone.md

 Going from jQuery JavaScript to Backbone.js
 ===========================================

-I've seen several people struggle the first few times they've tried to use Backbone.js.
-In this blog post I will gradually refactor a bit of code from the way I see most JavaScript code written into proper Backbone.js code using of models, collections, views and events.
+I've seen many struggle the first few times they try to use Backbone.js.
+In this blog post I will gradually refactor a bit of code from the way I used to write JavaScript into proper Backbone.js code using of models, collections, views and events.

-First, let's start with the code we're going to work with:
+Let's start with the code we're going to work with throughout this blog post:

 ```javascript
 Query(function() {